openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 are independent, then the least squares estimator is the maximum likelihood estimator, which gives a richer interpretation to the solution.

-Regularization and ill-conditionned problems
+Regularization and ill-conditioned problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a problem is ill-conditionned, a small change in the observations can
+If a problem is ill-conditioned, a small change in the observations can
 generate a large change in the estimate :math:`\hat{\vect{\theta}}`.
-Hence, for problems which are ill-conditionned, calibration methods may include
+Hence, for problems which are ill-conditioned, calibration methods may include
 some regularization features.

-An ill-conditionned problem may appear in the particular case where the
+An ill-conditioned problem may appear in the particular case where the
 Jacobian matrix :math:`J` is rank-degenerate.
 For example, suppose that a linear least squares problem is considered,
-where some linear combinations of the columns of :math:`J` are linearily dependent.
+where some linear combinations of the columns of :math:`J` are linearly dependent.
 This implies that there is a linear subspace of the parameter space :math:`\hat{\vect{\theta}}`
 such that linear combinations of the parameters do not have any
 impact on the output.
 In this case, it is not possible to estimate the projection of the solution on that
-particular subpace.
+particular subspace.
 Gaussian calibration is a way of mitigating this situation, by
 constraining the solution to be *not too far away* from a reference solution,
 named the *prior*.